 Evaluating any regression model is a 2-step process.
 The first step is to thoroughly evaluate the model using regression 'diagnostics' (eg evaluating the normality of residuals from a linear regression model).
-This assesses the validity of the model, and procedures for doing this are described in each chapter dealing with specific model types.
+This assesses the validity of the model and procedures for doing this are described in each chapter dealing with specific model types.
 The second step is to evaluate the reliability of the model.
 That is, to address the question of 'how well will the model predict observations in subsequent samples?'
 Note The term reliability is used differently by various authors, but we will use it to describe how well the conclusions from a regression model are likely to perform in terms of future predictions (Kleinbaum et al, 2007).
 Simply reporting the R^2 of a linear model or computing the '% correctly classified' by a logistic model does not evaluate reliability as these estimates will always overstate the true reliability of the model.

-The 2 most common approaches to assessing reliability are split-sample and leave-one-out analyses.
+The 2 most common approaches to assessing reliability are a split-sample and leave-one-out analysis.
 A split-sample analysis involves dividing the data randomly into 2 groups.
 A regression model is built using the data from one of the 2 groups and the model is then applied to the second group to obtain predicted values for the remaining observations.
 For linear regression models, the correlation between the predicted and observed values in the second group is called the cross-validation correlation.
-The difference between the R^2 obtained from the analysis of the first group's data and the square of the cross-correlation validation correlation is called the shrinkage on cross-validation.
+The difference between the R^2 obtained from the analysis of the first group's data and the square of the cross-correlation validation correlation.
 If it is small (a subjective decision, although 0.1 is generally considered small), then the model is considered reliable.
-For non-linear regression models (eg logistic models), the same general approach can be used but some other measure of predictive ability (eg replace R^2 with % correctly classified) needs to be used to compare the 2 sets of results.
+For nonlinear regression models (eg logistic models), the same general approach can be used but some other measure of predictive ability (eg replace R^2 with % correctly classified) needs to be used to compare the 2 sets of results.

 If only a small dataset is available, it might be desirable to put more than 50% of the observations in the first group (the one used to build the prediction model).
-Alternatively, a 10-fold cross-validation can be carried out in which the data are divided into 10 subsets, with 9 being used to estimate the model, and that model used to generate predicted values for the 10th subset.
+Alternatively, a 10-fold cross-validation can be carried out in which the data are divided into 10 subsets with 9 being used to estimate the model and that model used to generate predicted values for the 10th subset.
 This process is repeated with each subset being left out of the model estimation procedure.
-Example 15.6 shows split-sample validation of a model based on the birth weight data.
+Split-sample validation of a model based on the daisy2 data is presented in Example 15.6.

 A leave-one-out approach to validation is based on fitting the model many times, with one observation left out each time (until all have been omitted).
-The residuals for the omitted observations are summed to provide an estimate of the prediction error which can then be compared with the prediction error from the model based on all observations.
-If the 2 values are close, it suggests that the model will predict future observations well.
+The residuals for the omitted observations are summed to provide an estimate of the prediction error which can then be data = daisy2